Insulation Upgrades

-* For those Massachusetts homeowners who are not going to take advantage of the FREE energy assessment from MASSSAVE.COM (above), I'm going to explain (in detail) how to get your home adequately and properly insulated.
+For Massachusetts homeowners who choose not to take advantage of the FREE energy assessment from MASSSAVE.COM, I’ll explain in detail how to properly and adequately insulate your home so you can save heating dollars.

 So lets start with the exposed upper attic cavity....